5-Day Game Jam (October 2025)

 Interpretation: “Death is an Opportunity — A Job Opportunity!”

-With two artist, I participated in a five-day jam as the sole developer where we designed and delivered a playable game under a strict deadline with no prior planning.
+With two artists, I participated in a five-day jam as the sole developer where we designed and delivered a playable game under a strict deadline with no prior planning.

 My role and responsibilities:

-• Iterative feedback & communication for both gameplay and assert needs.
+Iterative feedback & communication for both gameplay and asset needs.

 “Death is serverd”